dmbarbour/wikilon/docs/AwelonLang.md

 ## Annotations

 Annotations in Awelon take the form of a parenthetical word, such as `(par)` or `(error)`.
-Annotations formally have identity semantics, but may inform an interpreter or compiler to verify assumptions, optimize representations, influence evaluation order, trace debug outputs, fail fast on assertions.
-Annotations represent a programmer's assumptions or intentions.
+Annotations must formally have identity semantics, but may inform an interpreter or compiler to verify assumptions, fail fast on assertions, optimize representations, influence evaluation order, manage quotas, and render or breakpoint intermediate states for debugging.
+Annotations represent a programmer's assumptions or intentions that cannot be encoded using `a b c d` primitives.
 The set of supported annotations depends on the runtime system and should be documented carefully and adhere to de-facto standards.

 Potential annotations:

-* `(trace)` - record argument to a debug log
+* `(trace)` - print argument to debug console or log
-* `(error)` - prevent progress within computation
+* `(error)` - prevent progress within a computation
 * `(par)` - evaluate argument in parallel, in background
 * `(eval)` - evaluate argument before progressing further
 * `(stow)` - move large values to disk, load on demand